datatrail-jhu/07_dataviz/manuscript/01_good_plots.md

 o) Add an additional busy figure to help explain the first figure

 {choose-answers: 4}
-?
-In the iPhone plot example used in the lesson, what is one way the figure generator "emphasize the point"" in their chart?
+?5 In the iPhone plot example used in the lesson, what is one way the figure generator "emphasize the point" in their chart?

 C) used red to highlight most important data on the plot
+C) used a grey box to help highlight an important portion of the plot
+C) used text annotation to help highlight an important portion of the plot
+o) used grey text on a grey background to highlight data on the plot
 o) used red and green for comparison
 o) started the y-axis at 50 to make the point
 o) removed values from axes to just highlight the lines